pat/thinking-sphinx/installing_thinking_sphinx/ts3.md

 At the time of writing this, Rails 4 is supported by Thinking Sphinx releases from 3.0.2 or newer.

+### Using Thinking Sphinx with Unicorn

+If you're using Unicorn as your web server, you'll want to ensure the connection pool is cleared after forking.

+{% highlight ruby %}
+after_fork do |server, worker|
+  # Add this to an existing after_fork block if needed.
+  ThinkingSphinx::Connection.pool.clear
+end
+{% endhighlight %}

 [Return to [Installing Thinking Sphinx]](/thinking-sphinx/installing_thinking_sphinx.html)